chromaui/chromatic-docs/setup_ci.md

 - run:
     command: npm test # run your unit tests
 - run:
-    command: npm run chromatic # run your visual tests
+    command: npm run chromatic # publish storybook and run visual tests
 ```

 If any of those steps fails, your CI build will fail.

 ### Command exit code

-If you are using pull request statuses to prompt you to review visual changes, you may not want your CI job to fail if snapshots render without errors (but with changes).
+If you are using pull request statuses to as required checks before merging, you may not want your CI job to fail if test snapshots render without errors (but with changes).
 To achieve this, pass the flag `--exit-zero-on-changes` to the `chromatic` command, and your CI job will continue in such cases.

-### Re-run failed builds after reviewing
+### Re-run failed builds after reviewing test results

 Builds that contain visual changes need to be [reviewed](/builds)--if you are not using `--exit-zero-on-changes` they will fail.
 Once you accept all the changes, re-run the build using your CI tool and the `chromatic` job will pass.